 91. Metal Gear Solid 3: Snake Eater (PS2)

 MGS is known far and wide, filled with memorable characters, fourth-wall-breaking moments and a batshit crazy sci-fi take on history.
-Most fans will fall choose between MGS2 and MGS3 as the best, we are sticking with 3.
+Most fans will fail to choose between MGS2 and MGS3 as the best but we are sticking with 3.
 Taking control of a young Big Boss trekking through the jungle to stop a defection during the cold war.
-Ahead of it’s time and still incredible you must hunt for food, use camo wisely and face off against some of the best enemies ever to grace a video game.
+Ahead of its time, you must hunt for food, use camo wisely and face off against some of the best enemies ever to grace a video game.

 90. Diablo 2 (PC)

 Regarded by many to be one of the greatest action RPG’s ever made, Diablo 2 builds on the original in every way.
 Dark fantasy and gothic horror vibes are in full flow as you choose from five character classes to venture through a land full of danger, completing quests, discovering lore and managing items in a randomly generated world on your quest to stop the lord of terror.